 Ceasefire observed in Donbas since beginning of this day – JFO HQ

-Since the beginning of this day, Russia-occupation forces in Donbas have been observing the terms of the ceasefire regime, the press center of the Joint Forces Operation (JFO) headquarters said.
+Since the beginning of the current day, Russia-occupation forces have been observing the terms of the ceasefire regime in Donbas, the press center of the Joint Forces Operation (JFO) headquarters said.

-"Since the beginning of the current day, there have been no ceasefire violations by Russian invaders," the headquarters said on Facebook on Monday.
+"Since the beginning of the current day, no ceasefire violations by Russia-occupation forces have been recorded," according to a report posted on Facebook on Wednesday.

-It notes that the Ukrainian army is in full control of the situation in the JFO area, restraining Russia-occupation forces and observing the ceasefire.
+It notes that the Ukrainian army is in full control over the situation in the JFO area, restraining Russian mercenaries and observing the ceasefire regime.